EffectOrientedProgramming/book/Chapters/04_Superpowers.md

 end HiddenPrelude

 import HiddenPrelude.*
+import Scenario.*
 ```

-## Step 1.
-The Happy Path is The Wrong Path
+## Effect Example 1.
+The Happy Path is Only One Path

 To start with we save a user to a database: